1.1 – Overview

 This is a very straightforward and typical business agreement that is prevalent in the market.
 An agreement of this sort is called a ‘Forwards Contract’ or a ‘Forwards Agreement’.

-Do note, the agreement is executed on 9th Dec 2014, hence irrespective of the price of gold 3 months later i.e 9th March 2015, both ABC and XYZ are obligated to honor the agreement.
+Do note, the agreement is executed on 9th Dec 2014, hence irrespective of the price of gold 3 months later i.e 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
 Before we proceed further, let us understand the thought process of each party and understand what compelled them to enter into this agreement.

 Why do think ABC entered into this agreement?
 Well, ABC believes the price of gold would go up over the next 3 months, hence they would want to lock in today’s market price for the gold.
-Clearly, ABC wants to insulate itself form an adverse increase in gold prices.
+Clearly, ABC wants to insulate itself from an adverse increase in gold prices.

-In a forwards contract, the party agreeing to buy the asset at some point in the future is called the “Buyer of the Forwards Contract”, in this case it is ABC Jewelers.
+In a forwards contract, the party agreeing to buy the asset at some point in the future is called the “Buyer of the Forwards Contract”, in this case, it is ABC Jewelers.

 Likewise, XYZ believes the price of gold would go down over the next 3 months and hence they want to cash in on the high price of gold which is available in the market today.
-In a forwards contract, the party agreeing to sell the asset at some point in the future is called the “Seller of the Forwards Contract”, in this case it is XYZ Gold Dealers.
+In a forwards contract, the party agreeing to sell the asset at some point in the future is called the “Seller of the Forwards Contract”, in this case, it is XYZ Gold Dealers.

 Both the parties have an opposing view on gold; hence they see this agreement to be in line with their future expectation.

 1.3 – 3 possible scenarios